Home | Research | For Teachers | HISTORY Level 1 Level 2 Level 3 |

 Define energy, potential energy, and kinetic energy.

-Explain the application of Boyle's and Charles' laws to the operation
+Explain the application of Boyle's and Charles' laws to

 of a reciprocating engine.